Momentum gauge fields from curved momentum space through Kaluza-Klein reduction: Introduction

+2. Momentum-dependent gauge fields\footnote{This is a genuinely new approach which is not related to the literature on gauge fields \emph{on} curved momentum space (see \eg \cite{Chizhov:1965owb,Romero:2015hwa}).
+In the present paper, the gauge-fields themselves depend on the momentum of the considered particle.
+Thus, they are to satisfy momentum-space analogues to Maxwell's equations (or non-abelian generalizations thereof).
+This has recently been touched upon in \cite{Copinger:2022qzh}.} \cite{Guendelman:2022gue} arising from a momentum-space local $U(1)$ symmetry.

-We show that these two approaches are intimately related because the gauge fields in momentum space can be obtained from curved momentum-space geometry via Kaluza-Klein reduction.
-This formalism was originally proposed in coordinate space by \cite{Kaluza:1921tu}, \cite{Klein:1926tv} and then further developed in \cite{Appelquist:1987nr}.
-In this context the off-diagonal components of the metric, \ie the ones mixing an extra dimension with ordinary dimensions, are reinterpreted as gauge fields.
+By analogy with the original Kaluza-Klein theory, we show that these two approaches are intimately related because the momentum-gauge fields can be obtained from a curved, higher-dimensional momentum-space geometry via compactification on a circle in momentum space.
+The Kaluza Klein approach was originally proposed in coordinate space in \cite{Kaluza:1921tu,Klein:1926tv}, and then further developed in several stages by many authors, some of which have been reviewed in \cite{Appelquist:1987nr}.
+This includes examples where the Kaluza Klein approach has been generalized to include many extra dimensions that could lead to non-abelian gauge fields.
+In this context, the off-diagonal components of the metric, \ie the ones mixing an extra dimension with ordinary dimensions, are reinterpreted as gauge fields.
 Similarly, gauge invariance is reinterpreted as a subgroup of general coordinate invariance.

-Note that these calculations are done in the context of relativistic single-particle quantum mechanics.
-While we are aware of the caveats that a consideration of algebra at the spacetime-level involves such as the nonexistence of a time-operator, we do not attempt to resolve them here (see \cite{Muga02,Susskind,Kijowski:1974jx} for some approaches towards time-operators).
+Note that, while we sometimes revert to representations throughout this paper to provide intuitive interpretations, the whole formalism is considered on the level of operators and therefore independent of representation.

 The paper is structured as follows.
 In section \ref{sec:cms}, we introduce the notion of curved momentum space and its connection to generalized uncertainty principles.
-Section \ref{sec:KKR} is devoted to the Kaluza-Klein reduction leading to the main result of the paper.
+Section \ref{sec:KKR} is devoted to Kaluza-Klein reduction leading to the main result of the paper.
 Finally, we conclude in section \ref{sec:Con}.